HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

 ## Programming fundamental concepts

 - Language
-  - Object
+  - Object🖐️ used
-  - this
+  - this🖐️ used
-  - arrow function
+  - arrow function🖐️ used
   - async function
   - call
   - bind